srkobakian/masters/proposal.md

 ## THE PROPOSED TITLE

-What are good practice in visualising geo-spatial and temporal disease data, and estimates?
+What are good practices in visualising geo-spatial and temporal disease data, and estimates?

 ## THE PROPOSED SUPERVISORY TEAM